afokou/fullstack-3/part0/04/diagram.md

     server-->>browser: HTML code
     deactivate server

-    Note right of browsers: The browser loads the page it was redirected to, showing the note
+    Note right of browser: The browser loads the page it was redirected to, showing the note
 ```